DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ## Holidays

-You'll get more days than people in many other professions.
-Full-time teachers work for 195 days per year in school.
+You'll get more days holiday than people in many other professions.
+In school, full-time teachers work 195 days per year.

-On average, people working 9-5, Monday to Friday work 227 days a year.
+For comparison, you'd work 227 days per year (on average) if you worked full time in an office.

 ## Teachers' pension scheme